 You wouldn’t expect to exercise to get fit without getting sweaty, and you shouldn’t expect to refine your ideas without crossing things out.
 Sometimes analogies like this can be helpful to students.

-Some students are overly preoccupied with the beauty of their handwriting when legibility, rather than fine calligraphy, is really all that secondary teachers care about.
+Some students, particularly girls in Year 7, are overly preoccupied with the beauty of their handwriting when legibility, rather than fine calligraphy, is really all that secondary teachers care about.

 Students need to be able to write clearly, but this is functional, not aesthetic.
 One student that I taught would spend 10 minutes selecting the perfect pen for a task, meaning she was always behind, despite being incredibly able.